Miscellaneous and Other Regulatory Considerations

 - Survey question design: Online surveys must be designed to allow subjects to skip any question which they choose not to answer

 Particular care must be taken when UCSB students are used as research subjects, as there is an inherent power differential between the students and the faculty members who serve as Principal Investigators or members of research teams.
-No matter how well intentioned the teacher, students may feel compelled to participate, believing that failure to do so will negatively affect their grades and the attitude of the teacher (and perhaps other students) toward them.
-For this reason, the HSC will not, in general, permit a teacher to use his/her own students as subjects in the teacher's research project.
-The HSC will review whether collection of data by a third party or a student's consent to use his/her own data be obtained after grades are entered, as possible ways to mitigate concerns regarding this type of research.
+No matter how well intentioned the Principal Investigator, students may feel compelled to participate, believing that failure to do so will negatively affect their grades, standing within the lab or course, or impact their relationships within a department, as well the attitude of the Principal Investigator (and perhaps other students and/or members of the research team) toward them.
+For this reason, the HSC will not, in general, permit a Principal Investigator to use his/her own students, lab members, or individuals with a personal relationship to the research team, as subjects in the research project.
+The HSC will review for risks to autonomy and if appropriate safeguards, such as collection of data by a third party or a student's consent to use his/her own data be obtained after grades are entered, as possible ways to mitigate risks regarding this type of research.
 However, consent should be obtained before research data is used.

 Although students often provide a ready source of potential participants, they are not always as representative or appropriate to the research as other subject pools.
 Attention should be given to whether they are being solicited solely for convenience.

 For research proposals utilizing recruitment of students by the teacher/researcher, the HSC may require contacting the Department Chair for approval of the proposed subject population and recruitment method.